emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: mccarthy60.html

+     A programming system called LISP (for LISt Processor) has been developed for the IBM 704 computer by the Artificial Intelligence group at M.I.T.
+The system was designed to facilitate experiments with a proposed system called the Advice Taker, whereby a machine could be instructed to handle declarative as well as imperative sentences and could exhibit "common sense" in carrying out its instructions.
+The original proposal for the Advice Taker was made in November 1958.
+The main requirement was a programming system for manipulating expressions representing formalized declarative
+     and imperative sentences so that the Advice Taker could make deductions.

 * .. _MCCARTHY79:

   John McCarthy.
 1979. "`History of Lisp <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.16.4634&rep=rep1&type=pdf>`_".
 In *History of programming languages I*, pp. 173–185.
 ACM.